sacohen11/climate-risk-capstone/README.md

 computer and parsed.
 Make sure you have plenty of space (at least 10GBs) on your computer to handle the downloaded 10-K files.
 In additon, the sec_edgar_downloader package that is used to download the 10-K files doesn't always work.
 This is likely due to the SEC's API either not giving access or being bombarded by other trying to access those files.
 I have found that it works best later in the day and at night.
 You may have to be patient if you get an error with the HTTP request to download a 10-K file.
+The error I often get is:

+    requests.exceptions.HTTPError: 500 Server Error: Internal Server Error for url: https://efts.sec.gov/LATEST/search-index

+If this happens and you have already downloaded some files, you can comment out line 149 in the extract_10_k.py file, which is:

+    dl.get("10-K", cik, after="2015-01-01", download_details=False)

+and then run the main.py or run.py file again.
+This way you will not be downloading the files anymore and will still be able to run predicitions on the files you have already downloaded.

 ## Visualization